Opendigitalradio/dablin/README.md

 ## Status output

-During (re-)synchronisation status messages are output.
+During (re-)synchronisation status messages are shown.
 Also dropped Superframes or AU are mentioned.

 If the Reed Solomon FEC was used to correct bytes of a Superframe, this